dpharris/OlcbRefresh/README.md

      - *NodeID reporting* on request.
      - *EventID reporting* on request.
      - On the CAN-implementation, this maintains *alias assignment and maintenance*;
-   - SNII
+   - SNIP
-     - Simple Node Information -- provides a brief description of the node for *UI Tools* to use.
+     - Simple Node Information Protocol-- provides a brief description of the node for *UI Tools* to use.
    - PIP
-     - Protocol Identification -- Defines which protocols the node uses, and it is reported as a bit-map.
+     - Protocol Identification Protocol -- Defines which protocols the node uses, and it is reported as a bit-map.
    - CDI
      - *Reporting of the node's CDI/xml* on request.
    - Memory Configuration